Michael D. Oliver, Esq.

 Mr. Oliver also advises clients on advertising and Lanham Act issues (false and misleading advertising, dilution, tarnishment, violations of privacy and publicity, and online defamation).

-For the last 7 years Mr. Oliver has co-taught the course “Engineering Law and Ethics” at the Graduate School of Management Engineering, University of Maryland Baltimore Campus (UMBC).
+For the last 10 years Mr. Oliver co-taught the course “Engineering Law and Ethics” at the Graduate School of Management Engineering, University of Maryland Baltimore Campus (UMBC) – retired in 2017.
 Mr. Oliver helped design this course for UMBC; it has since become a core course for Engineering Management track candidates at UMBC.
 In the past, Mr. Oliver has also taught Introduction to Intellectual Property Practice, and Cyberspace Law Seminar at the University of Maryland School of Law.

 Mr. Oliver is also a frequent speaker on computer law, the internet, and has given talks and seminars on advertising law and internet web pages, for among other organizations, Glasser Legal Works (NY City), the Maryland State Bar Association (MSBA), the Intellectual Property sub-committee of the Business Law Section of the MSBA, the Maryland Institute of Continuing Professional Education for Lawyers (MICPEL), the Pennsylvania Bar Institute (PBI), and the Baltimore County Bar Association.

-In his off time Mr. Oliver, a computer programmer since he was about 14, continues to write software programs (principally in PHP and MySQL and now using Laravel), do other geeky things, and play the classical guitar – being a past president of the The Baltimore Classical Guitar Society, Inc. – www.bcgs.org
+In his off time Mr. Oliver, a computer programmer since he was about 14, continues to write software programs (principally in Node, Vue, and Laravel), do other geeky things, and play the classical guitar – being a past president of the The Baltimore Classical Guitar Society, Inc. – www.bcgs.org

 - Business Transactions